DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 ## Automate what’s possible

 ### Automated waiting
 Manual timeouts are a thing of the past.
-Asynchronous from the ground-up, TestCafe knows when to wait and what to wait for before the test can continue.
+Asynchronous from the ground-up, TestCafe knows when to wait and what to wait for before a test can continue.

 ### Automated authentication scripts
 Save and activate user roles to easily switch between different user accounts.